 People searched for places to charge cellphones and stocked up on ice after PG&E gave warning.

 Petaluma resident Scotty Richardson, whose lights went out Saturday, said the prospect that power might not be restored for days makes him “furious, furious.”

-He vented frustration at the on-again, off-again outages but also anger at the utility’s role in causing deadly fires in the past, and apparently sparking some of this season’s blazes.
+He vented frustration over the on-again, off-again outages but also anger at the utility’s role in causing deadly fires in the past, and apparently sparking some of this season’s blazes.

 “PG&E can’t figure out how to deliver power reliably without killing people,” he said.
 “This is more than three strikes — it’s a failure of epic proportions.”

-PG&E is in bankruptcy after its equipment was blamed for a string of disastrous fires during the past three years.
+PG&E is in bankruptcy because of a string of disastrous fires during the past three years.
 Its stock dropped 24% Monday to close at $3.80 and was down more than 50% since Thursday.

 “It’s so obvious it’s just to protect them from more liability,” Janet Luoma of Santa Rosa said at a Red Cross evacuation shelter.